omgnetwork/ewallet/apps/admin_panel/assets/README.md

 ## Usage

+Running the Admin Panel in development mode locally allows you to modify the code and see changes in real-time.
+You may connect to any eWallet as a backend, which can be running locally or remotely that depend on your config file.

 ### Development

 1. You will first need to create the `.env` file located under the project's root directory `/apps/admin_panel/assets/` of the app with your own keys.
 There are 2 keys that is needed to be able to run and connect to the server `BACKEND_API_URL` and `BACKEND_WEBSOCKET_URL`